shapeblue/hackerbook/cloudstack/2-dev.md

 Unit tests in CloudStack are generally written with JUnit4 that also use mockito, powermock and sometimes wiremock.
-You may learn more about JUnit4 and usage of other libraries using existing unit tests (Ctrl+Shift+t in IntelliJ to see an existing Java class's unit test) or by using following references:
+You may learn more about JUnit4 and usage of other libraries using existing unit tests (Ctrl+Shift+t in IntelliJ to see an existing class's unit test) or by using following references:

 - https://junit.org/junit4/faq.html
 - http://www.vogella.com/tutorials/JUnit/article.html